Chapter 2: Features of Connective and Binding Interactions

 Processions and Flows

 The internal arrangements of bonds don't change.
-Their constituent objects at every level remain confined within constraints for as long as the bond holds.
+Their constituent objects at every level remain confined within their constraints for as long as the bond holds.
 Yet there are ways by which bonds can be considered to change.
 They can be considered to change when a bond disrupts or is established, they can be considered to change when they switch from one constraint range to another, and they can be considered to change when an aggregate grows or shrinks.
-In this sense I say that bonds process (rather than change), stepping from one bond to another and from one static architecture to another in a procession of discrete events.
+In this sense I say that bonds process (rather than change), stepping from one bonding arrangement to another and from one static architecture to another in a procession of discrete events.

 Sublimation of a Bond